AbsolutelyLudicrous/cbus-2018/README.md

 ##### The group chat

-Say you're at an event and you have no idea what is going on.
-The app also will have a group chat function so that you can chat with other users who also are attendees.
-Say you are really lost - well you can also send a message to the user who posted this event listing.
+The app also will have a
+group chat function so that you can chat with other users who also are attendees.
+This helps people communicate with each other about the event and ask the host user questions if they need clarifications.
 All messages will be screened for profanity to ensure approriate content is being sent.

 ##### You can also post your own event